hwdavr/DockerCasts/simplek8s/Readme.md

 Inside client-pod.yaml, it defines the labels "component: web".
 And inside client-node-port.yaml, it specify the selector according to the label above "component: web".
+You can use any key and value combination.